Cat's Claw Herbs

 Cat’s claw may support your immune system by activating the white blood cells that help keep you healthy.
 And since inflammation is an integral part of your immune response, cat’s claw could help your body turn down inflammation when it’s not needed.

 Some studies also indicate that it could help people going through chemotherapy because the treatment usually results in a significant drop in healthy immune cells along with cancer cells.
-A trial on women with breast cancer undergoing chemotherapy found that cat’s claw helped reduce the expected decreases in immune cells usually seen with chemotherapy.
+A trial on women with breast cancer undergoing chemotherapy13 found that cat’s claw helped reduce the expected decreases in immune cells usually seen with chemotherapy.
 It also helped support cellular DNA by protecting against damage from chemotherapy.

 If you’re currently undergoing treatment for cancer, speak with your doctor before beginning any supplements or herbs.

-The anti-inflammatory properties may also extend to your gut health.
+The anti-inflammatory properties may also extend to your gut health14.
 Some studies suggest that cat’s claw may help calm inflammatory markers associated with gut irritation.
 Cat’s claw is often added to supplements targeting leaky gut (intestinal permeability) or other gut imbalances.

 May Help People with Lyme Disease